Robust Identity Perceptual Watermark Against Deepfake Face Swapping: Related Work

 \subsection{Proactive Distortions}

 Proactive distortions~\cite{Disrupting[32],InitDefense[34],Nullify[49],Disrupting_WACVW[35],TAFIM[36]} are usually inserted into pristine images to nullify the synthetic models following $\tilde{x} = x + \eta$, where $x$ and $\tilde{x}$ are the pristine images before and after the learned invisible distortion $\eta$ is added, respectively.
-In particular, recently, Anti-Forgery~\cite{AntiForgery[2]} exploits the vulnerability of GAN-based models and supervisely learns a particular distortion in the lab color space for a specific pristine image regarding each synthetic algorithm.
+An early work~\cite{segalis2020ogan[63]} introduces the oscillating GAN (OGAN) attack, which successfully creates visible oscillations in synthetic facial images.
+Recently, Anti-Forgery~\cite{AntiForgery[2]} exploits the vulnerability of GAN-based models and supervisely learns a particular distortion in the lab color space for a specific pristine image regarding each synthetic algorithm.
 CMUA~\cite{CMUA[1]} presents a two-level perturbation fusion strategy and heuristically learns a universal distortion that can disrupt multiple synthetic algorithms.
 TAFIM~\cite{TAFIM[36]} introduces image-specific perturbations with better robustness via attention-based fusion and refinement.
 Besides adding invisible perturbations that could heavily distort the synthetic results, Wang \textit{et al.}~\cite{Disrupter[3]} further promoted a detector that distinguishes the distorted images with high accuracy since machines do not share similar perspectives as human eyes.